 An application for admission by right is granted to Dutch citizens under the following conditions:

 - Sufficient means of support.

 Please note that a Kingdom Act pertaining to the movement of persons within the Kingdom of the Netherlands (Rijkswet Personenverkeer) is expected to be adopted shortly.
-Admission by right for Dutch citizens as laid down in the WTU-BES will become ineffective as it will be covered by the Kingdom Act.
-However, due to some (political) controversial elements in this Act, it is unclear when it will be adopted.
+Admission by right for Dutch citizens as laid down in the WTU-BES will become ineffective as it will then be covered by the Kingdom Act.
+However, due to certain (political) controversial elements in this latter Act, it is unclear when it will be adopted.

 End of permission by right

 Admission by right ends in case the purpose for which admission by right was granted has ended.